julietteantoniou/portfolio-website/README.md

 ## Portfolio Site

 A website highlighting my skills as a developer.
-Live version at juliebuildsthings.com
+Original design custom made by the wonderful Yuka Livingston.
+Live version at juliettecodes.com